tc39/proposal-binary-ast/README.md

 **Would it be possible to write a tool to convert serialized AST back to JS?**

 Yes, it would be possible to automatically generate human-readable JavaScript from the AST format.
-By virtue of the syntax tree being abstract and not concrete, the pretty printer will not be perfect recreation of the input JavaScript but it will be semantically equivalent.
+By virtue of the syntax tree being abstract and not concrete, the pretty printer will not be a perfect recreation of the input JavaScript but it will be semantically equivalent.

 Such serializers may be crucial to providing a compelling devtooling story.